 Legislation NCA Supports

-- Supporting the work of CACs – and demonstrating Congressional support for these vital services – through full funding of the Victims of Child Abuse Act.
+- Supporting the work of CACs – and demonstrating Congressional support for these vital services – through reauthorization and funding of the Victims of Child Abuse Act

 Legislation NCA currently supports includes: